cdupont/CorentinDupont-WebPage/blog/posts/2015-01-27-Parallel-Prog.md

 ```

 It's a bit shorter of course.
-But way longer than the non-parralel version:
+But way longer and obfuscated than the non-parallel version:

     wordCount :: String -> [(String, Int)]
     wordCount = map (head &&& length) . group . sort . words